smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 The noun form of "fake" fits a wide range of scenarios.
 Some use it in a cocky or self-aggrandizing way, proudly proclaiming that they are the best or most original at the kind of music they make, and the hell with all of the cheap imitators.{{% margin-note side %}}Kid Rock, "Forever"; Pantera, "We'll Grind That Axe for a Long Time"; Limp Bizkit, "Phenomenon"{{% /margin-note %}} Other grandiose usages suggest that a society of sheep who are all going to be saved (or conquered) by some kind of epic figure.{{% margin-note side %}}Rob Zombie, "Jesus Frankenstein"; Chevelle, "Bend the Bracket"{{% /margin-note %}} On the lighter side of the spectrum, some of these lyrics describe vacuous fame-seekers who will happily pretend to be something they're not for success, or to catch the romantic interests of a successful person.{{% margin-note side %}}Big D and the Kids Table, "LAX"; Good Charlotte, "I Just Wanna Live"; Marilyn Manson, "Ka-Boom Ka-Boom."
 (Preposterous fact: Those last two songs both independently mention the idea of wearing a "lawsuit" as clothing.){{% /margin-note %}}

-On a more interpersonal level, groups of people can be described as "fake" if they are a real or perceived enemy, or some kind of backstabbing liar.{{% margin-note side %}}Korn, "Fear Is a Place to Live"; Hatebreed, "Straight To Your Face"; Crazy Town, "Skulls and Stars"{{% /margin-note %}} Less adversarial but still disingenuious people can also be fakes simply by hiding the truth from others, which can go both ways.{{% margin-note side %}}Breaking Benjamin, "I Will Not Bow"; Sum 41, "Over My Head (Better off Dead)"; Smile Empty Soul, "Who I Am" (Yeah, the song from _Spider-Man 2_.
+On a more interpersonal level, groups of people can be described as "fake" if they are a real or perceived enemy, or some kind of backstabbing liar.{{% margin-note side %}}Korn, "Fear Is a Place to Live"; Hatebreed, "Straight To Your Face"; Crazy Town, "Skulls and Stars"{{% /margin-note %}} Less adversarial but still disingenuious people can also be fakes simply by hiding the truth from others, which can go both ways.{{% margin-note side %}}Breaking Benjamin, "I Will Not Bow"; Sum 41, "Over My Head (Better off Dead)"; Smile Empty Soul, "Who I Am" (Yeah, the song in _Spider-Man 2_.
 Maybe "Superman (It's Not Easy)" by Five for Fighting would've put the film over budget.){{% /margin-note %}}

-And of course, all of this lying and faking inevitably leads to the breakdown of friendships and romantic relationships alike.{{% margin-note side %}}Papa Roach, "Burn"; Godsmack, "I Fucking Hate You"; Placebo, "Battle for the Sun"; Black Label Society, "Low Down"; Saving Abel, "Out of My Face"; Goldfinger, "Bro"{{% /margin-note %}}
+And of course, all of this lying and faking inevitably leads to the breakdown of friendships and romantic relationships alike.{{% margin-note side %}}Papa Roach, "Burn"; Godsmack, "I Fucking Hate You"; Placebo, "Battle for the Sun"; Black Label Society, "Low Down"; Saving Abel, "Out of My Face"; Goldfinger, "Bro"{{% /margin-note %}} The beautiful thing about the word "fake" is that you can use it to describe the entire population of this planet, or you could use it in reference to yourself and yourself alone.
+It works equally well either way, and it tends to boil down to the same thing: "I am not like them, or they are not like me.
+Has anybody seen my DS-1 pedal?"

+And if you thought I would end a section without a dense paragraph where I prattle off a dozen song names that didn't fit into the main theme of the article: "You Get What You Give" by The New Radicals, "Cold Wind Blows" by Eminem, "I'm a Fake" by The Used,{{% margin-note side %}}I actually laughed out loud while listening to this one.
+Screamo is, uh, let's just say it is not to my liking.{{% /margin-note %}} "Fuck the World" by Insane Clown Posse,{{% margin-note side %}}This might be the original "I said 'fuck' a preposterous and specific number of times!" song, predating the release of Limp Bizkit's "Hot Dog" by over a year.{{% /margin-note %}} "So Good" by Destiny's Child, "That's How Strong My Love Is" by Alicia Keys, "So Long, Jimmy" by James Blunt, "There for You" by Flyleaf, "Admit It!!!" by Say Anything, "Combat" by Flobots, "Fake" by Busted, and/or "So Damn Clever" by Plain White T's.

 ## "Good God, you're coming up with reasons"

+This leads to a question: Why?{{% margin-note side %}}Not like "why did I do this"---we know the answer to that already: Because something is profoundly wrong with me.{{% /margin-note %}}

+Based on rough search result counts, I estimate the peak of the "fake" era to be right around the year 2004, extending maybe six or seven years on each side.
+You can find the word in all kinds of genres spanning every imaginable decade, but there is a definite hot spot at the intersection of alternative metal and the mid 2000s.